arrutneo/SnapShot/README.md

 Everyone is welcomed to contribute to this project.
 You can contribute either by submitting bugs or suggesting improvements by opening an issue on GitHub.
 Please see the [CONTRIBUTING](CONTRIBUTING.md) guidelines for more information.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### How would you ensure the quality of this code?
+- I'd add Jest and Cypress test environments, include the Airbnb eslint codestyle and separate in modular components complex ones like Form.js for example.
+In this way the code could be reusable and easier to mantain/debug.